JanethL/project-1-example/README.md

 }
 ```
-//create a collide() function to check where our squares on our field are not zero, if they aren't zero (they collide) return true.
+- create a collide() function to check where our squares on our field are not zero, if they aren't zero (they collide) return true, else return false

 ```javascript